Thursday, January 26, 2017

 If you have four or less “Yes” answers, you are experiencing normal thinking.
 Your thoughts do not interfere too much with your life.

 If you have answered five to eight of the questions “Yes” then the assessment indicates a low level or episodic of habitual thought looping.
 You could experience troublesome periodic thought looping.
 To gain a deeper understanding, you may want to review each question you answered yes, one question at a time to increase your understanding and what you might want to do to change your thinking.

 If you answer from nine to fourteen questions with “Yes”, then you are probably experiencing moderate thought looping and maybe affecting you on a regular basis.
-Maybe you should address all the issues in each questions that were answered with yes and look at your core beliefs.
-If you find negative core beliefs and change them it would change your thinking.
+Maybe you should address all the issues in each question that you answered yes and look at your core beliefs behind them.
+If you find negative core beliefs and change them eventually will change the way you think.

 If you answered fifteen or more questions with “Yes”, then you are in the high range or addictive range.
 You are probably going through feeling as though you have loss of control of your thoughts, experiencing distorted thoughts, obsessive, ruminating thoughts and your ability to function effectively is probably decreased.
 Your thinking is probably compromised.
 You should seek help and support to reduce their effects on your life.
 There is a good possibility that you could become more addicted if you do not take action.
 You might begin to substitute or act out your thought addiction by seeking secondary addictions with substances, drugs (legal or illegal), emotions, food, exercise, as inappropriate relationships as well as destructive or self-harming behaviors in order to subdue the constant looping.

 This assessment can be your first step in understanding barriers in your mind that keep you from being positive and productive.
 Thought addiction assessment can help you identify problem area of thinking you need to address so you can work to regain control over your thoughts.